CCSL Approved Funding

 - Select 'Online Expense Report'.

-4) Fill in the date, description, amount of each expense and the fund/org code is DEAN12.
-Only ORIGINAL receipts or paid invoices are accepted (with a vendor receipt or credit card statement as proof of payment).
+- Fill in the date, description, amount of each expense and the fund/org code is DEAN12.
+A scan or high quality photo of the ORIGINAL, itemized receipts or paid invoices are accepted required (with a vendor receipt or credit card statement as proof of payment).
 Sample

-8) An honorarium must be paid directly by the university to the individual providing the service.
-Please see section below: “Payment of an honorarium or speaker fee”.
+7) An honorarium must be paid directly by the university to the individual providing the service.
+Please see section below: “Payment of an honorarium, speaker fee or for services rendered by an individual".

 2) Mileage claims: a printout from Google maps is required showing the start and end point and total number of kilometers covered for the trip.
 A reason for the trip must also be provided.